PPaszkiewicz/Tools/toolbox/README.md

 ### Reflection
 **KMirror** - interface and utilities for reflecting fields and methods as simple delegates.
 See demo/tests for sample.

-### Service
-**BindServiceConnection** - abstract base for service connection implementations.

-**DirectBindService** - abstract marker interface for services that can be bound to directly (within same process).
-Its companion object contains smart connection factory methods.

-**DirectBindService.Impl** - default service implementation that can be extended if possible.

-**DirectBindService.LifecycleImpl** - default lifecycle service implementation that can be extended if possible.

-**DirectBindService.ConnectionFactory** - connection factory for specific direct bind service class.
-This can be created or inherited by that services companion object for convenience.

-**LingeringService** - service that auto-starts self to persist for a while after `unbind()`.
-Its companion object contains required connection factory methods.

-**LingeringService.ConnectionFactory** - connection factory for specific lingering service class.
-This can be created or inherited by that services companion object for convenience.

 ### Transition

 Few common transitions and utilities.